6 min read · Cost

 Key takeaways

-- Multi-building sequencing across budget years
+- Multi-building properties are usually sequenced, sometimes across budget years

 FAQ